AUTHOR GUIDELINES FOR VALVE MAGAZINE AND VALVEMAGAZINE.COM

 VALVE Magazine is not legally responsible or otherwise liable for the contents of any published articles.

-Direct all submissions and questions to:
+Direct all submissions and questions about feature articles and columns to: